Introduction

 Directory.CreateDirectory(outputDirectory);

-Step 3: Copy the Source File
+Step 3: Copy Your Source File

 File.Copy(filePath, outputFilePath, true);